Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 The choices made by the player in the first 99% of the game have little effect on the course of it and do not affect the ending in any way.
 There are a few exceptions, but they only confirm the rule.
 All significant choices for the ending occur in the last 5-10 minutes.

-If you've read this far and haven't played the game yet, congratulations, killing Princess will be much less interesting for you.
+If you've read this far and haven't played the game yet, congratulations, killing Princess will be much less enjoyable for you.

-The choice of the player in «Slay The Princess» affects not the state of the game, but the state of the player, what they experience while going to the finale.
-An important part of this influence is the lack of knowledge of what the choice changes.
+The player's choice in «Slay The Princess» affects not the state of the game but the state of the player — what they experience while going to the finale.
+An essential part of this influence is the lack of knowledge of what the choice changes.

 So, if we cut the "game-mechanic" part, then «Slay The Princess» is definitely a game, just not a traditional one? non-standard? or just a game as it should be?

-It's curious that "mechanically insignificant" choices are not uncommon in games, but rather the standard.
+It's curious that "mechanically insignificant" choices are not uncommon in games but rather the standard.
 They are used in role-playing games, visual novels, CYOA, and other genres — always when you need to influence the player's emotions on the cheap.
 Usually, it turns out poorly.
 I've played enough in different genres, but I can count on my fingers when it worked on me.

 But in «Slay The Princess», this is the basic mechanic, and it somehow works great.